Steinbach Black Wings Linz: Fanclubs

-The club have three official fanclubs: Overtime, Powerplay Enns and bully:absolut.
+The club have four official fanclubs: Stahlhart Linz, Overtime, Powerplay Enns and bully:absolut.
 In 2007 they consolidated and founded the head club Wings United what makes it easier to organize trips to away games and several events.
+The head club ended their work in 2013.
+In 2025 the organized again under the same name, with new persons in charge.